August 2020 Addendum

 - A beneficiary who is considered disabled under the Internal Revenue Code;

 - A beneficiary who is considered chronically ill under the Internal Revenue Code; and

 - A beneficiary who is not more than 10 years younger than the participant.

-Benefits to “eligible designated beneficiaries” may be paid after the participant’s death over the beneficiary’s life expectancy, with the exception of the participant’s minor child; benefits to a participant’s minor child can be paid over his/her life expectancy until he/she attains the age of majority, following which all remaining benefits must be paid out within ten years.
-As under current law, a surviving spouse may also defer commencement until the date the participant would have been required to commence his/her distributions.
+Benefits to these beneficiaries may be paid after the participant’s death over the beneficiary’s life expectancy, with the exception of the participant’s minor child; benefits to a participant’s minor child can be paid out based on his/her life expectancy until he/she attains the age of majority, following which all remaining benefits must be paid out within ten years.

 CARES Act Change

 The CARES Act waives all required minimum distributions for defined contribution plans (e.g., 401(k), profit sharing, money purchase pension, and 403(b) plans) that would otherwise be due in 2020.
 In other words, required minimum distributions are simply pushed back by one year for these plans.

 Plan sponsors may permit participants to request a withdrawal of the 2020 required minimum distribution amount notwithstanding the waiver.
 If they choose to do so, those distributions are not subject to 20% mandatory federal income tax withholding and the plan administrator is not required to provide the eligible rollover explanation required before the distribution of non-RMD amounts.